vahidashkani/vahidashkani-Impaired-Patients-Voice-Quality-Assessment-Model/README.md

 # Automated Severity and Breathiness Assessment of Disordered Speech Using a Speech Foundation Model
+In this study, we propose a novel automated model for speech quality estimation that objectively evaluates perceptual dysphonia severity and breathiness in audio samples, demonstrating strong agreement with expert ratings.
+The proposed model integrates Whisper ASR embeddings with Mel spectrograms augmented by second-order delta features combined with a sequential-attention fusion network feature mapping path.
+This hybrid approach enhances the model’s sensitivity to phonetic, high level feature rep-resentation and spectral variations, enabling more accurate predictions of perceptual speech quality.
+A sequential-attention fusion network feature mapping module captures long-range dependencies through the multi-head attention network, while LSTM layers refine the learned representations by modeling temporal dynamics.
+Comparative analysis against state-of-the-art methods for dysphonia assessment demonstrates our model’s better generalization across test samples.
+Our findings underscore the effec-tiveness of ASR-derived embeddings alongside the deep feature mapping structure in speech quality assessment, offering a promising pathway for advancing automated evaluation systems.

 For transparency, all hyperparameters, model configurations, and data splits are documented here:

 Model: Whisper-Small (encoder frozen) + GRBASPredictor (3-layer LSTM, attention, adapters)